AbisheakJacob/Crew_Scheduling/README.md

 ## Project Scope

 The team will obtain clarity on the various factors involved by conducting theoretical and industry based research.
 This process will be taken foward by documenting the variables and factors and formualing the components in the form of a mathematical model.
 Then the optimization model will be build using Python and Google OR Tools.
-Then the model is evaluated and validated for various scenarios and will be deployed (Web-UI Interface) using the Flask framework.
+Then the model is evaluated and validated for various scenarios and will be deployed (Web-UI Interface) using the Streamlit framework.

 ## Assumptions